vic21984/Victoria-Universalis/Victoria Universalis Changelog.md

+# Version 0.54 - 4/30/2021
+## Bug Fixes:
+* The Platine War and War of the Triple Alliance should no longer fire if Brazil is a puppet.
+* Fixed bugged Conquest of Sindh decision for East India Company.
+* Added status quo wargoal to both sides in the Great War scenario that prevents additional wargoals being added.
+This prevents some bugs that occur from non-scripted territory being transferred before the scripted surrender events fire.

+## Interface changes:
+* Added new settler province modifier icons for new colonial policy mechanic.

+## Map Changes:
+* Agadir province transferred from Western Sahara to Morocco state.
+* Split up Nevada-Utah states into Nevada and Utah.
+The AI in Vic2 prefers to take states have the most number of its own provinces bordering it, so splitting Nevada-Utah makes the US AI prioritize taking Texas.
+* Merged several provinces in Siberia.

+## General gameplay changes:
+* Added new 1836 Multiplayer Grand Campaign bookmark which features half as many cultures and 26% less individual POPs for increased stability.
+* Changed Colonial Policy reforms to Colonial Migration reforms.
+Each level adds a bonus to colonial migration at the cost of tax efficiency.
+Colonial Migration reform level can be raised or lowered at any time via decision.
+* Added a province selector decision that allows players to choose one of two colonial policies for individual colonial states.
+Indirect Rule prevents colonists from migrating to the chosen state while Settlement allows colonial migration but gives +0.05 militancy modifier and lowers the non-accepted population of the state by 1% annually.
+The colonial policy of a state can be changed at any time.
+* Added new tutorial section for colonial migration and colonial policy.
+* Lowered supply consumption of submarines, cruisers, and ironclads.
+* Autonomous dependencies, tribal societies, and theocracies can flip to other governments if they are broken by rebels of that type.
+* Made draft law reforms require the "Force through Reform" modifier to pass.
+* Increase R&D decision automatically raises R&D reform to the highest possible level based on literacy instead of step by step.
+* Added Yucatan tag and gave it cores on Yucatan state in Mexico.
+* Human controlled nations receive 2000 ammunition, canned food, small arms, and artillery at the start of the 1913 and WW1 bookmarks.
+* Merged Greek Civil War into The Great War in WW1 bookmark.
+* Moved around a few French and Italian armies closer to the front in 1914 scenario.

+## Country balance changes:
+###### CSA:
+* CSA Manifest destiny can't be enacted until the Civil War is over.

+###### Mexico:
+* Added an event that gives the option to end the war with Texas if Mexico has 3 war exhaustion.
+AI will always choose to end the war.
+* Added Yucatan revolt event.

+###### Brazil
+* Brazil will lose cores on countries that successfully win their independence wars against it.

+###### UCA:
+* Gained cores on Tapachula and Tuxtla provinces in Mexico.

+###### Austria:
+* Increased starting soldier POPs.

+###### Germany:
+* Added XVIII Army to the 1913 and WW1 oobs.

+###### Ottoman Empire:
+* Senussi Order is a vassal of OE in the 1914 bookmark.

 # Version 0.53 - 4/9/2021
 ## Bug Fixes:
 * Fixed a bug that allowed clergymen in AI nations to go over 4%.